cloudofdarkhole6/GSTLAPopTracker/README.md

 ## Autotracking

 Click the gray "AP" icon at the top.
 Enter your server address (if hosted on the AP website, this will be archipelago.gg:xxxxx, where xxxxx = your room's port.)
 Then, enter your slot name, and password (if no password, leave blank.)
 The "AP" icon should turn green, this means you're good to go!

+## Notes

+Currently Djinns and Events (Items under Progression) are not supported by the apworld to get tracked automatically, so these will need to be done manually for now.
+When shuffling every location, open the settings menu to the left of the "AP" icon and change "Mode" to "All items" to enable showing the additional locations.
+Locations on Superbosses and Anemos Sanctum will currently always show, even when omitted by the settings.